XiaonaZhou/plan-lab.github.io/_members/xiaona-zhou.md

   - X. Zhou
 links:
   home-page:
-  email: Xzhou1@vt.edu
+  email: xiaonaz2@illinois.edu
   github: XiaonaZhou
   google-scholar: TgdQrLwAAAAJ
 ---

-Xiaona is a first-year Ph.D. student in Computer Science at Virginia Tech.
-She developed an interest in Data Science and Machine Learning during her undergraduate study as a math student.
-She is excited about the new academic journey ahead of her at Virginia Tech.
+Xiaona is a second-year Ph.D. student in Computer Science at the University of Illinois Urbana-Champaign.
+She has prior experience in cross-modal information retrieval and dataset selection through reinforcement learning.
+In addition to her academic work, she is a year-round research intern at Sandia National Laboratories, where she focuses on anomaly detection in various scenarios.